Understanding The Parks Canada Lake Louise Shuttle (2025)

 For visitors who want to see Lake Louise in the summer without the hassle of parking or paying for an expensive tour, the best option is to take advantage of the Lake Louise Shuttle.
 The Lake Louise shuttle is an excellent option for any park visitor with Lake Louise and Moraine Lake on their Banff itinerary.

 This convenient service ensures that visitors can enjoy Lake Louise and nearby Moraine Lake while avoiding the stresses of finding a parking spot.
 It also reduces congestion and emissions, making it an excellent environmental choice.
-It’s highly recommended to book your shuttle reservations in advance, as Lake Louise is easily the most popular place to visit in all of Banff.
+It’s highly recommended you book shuttle reservations in advance, as Lake Louise is easily the most popular place to visit in Banff.

 When Do Shuttle Reservations Open for Lake Louise?

-The 2024 Reservation Launch date for Lake Louise shuttle reservations is April 18, 2024 at 08:00 a.m.
+The 2025 Reservation Launch date for Lake Louise shuttle reservations is April 16, 2025, at 08:00 a.m.
 MDT.
-Keep in mind that a shuttle reservation on the Parks Canada Lake Louise shuttle also gets you access to Moraine Lake via the Lake Connector Shuttle.
+Shuttle reservations on the Parks Canada Lake Louise shuttle also get you access to Lake Louise AND Moraine Lake via the Lake Connector Shuttle.

 Reservations for 40% of the operating season will open during this time.
-The remaining 60% will be released on a rolling window at 8 a.m., 48 hours before departure throughout the season.
-The shuttle service to the lakes starts at 6:30 a.m., and at 6:30 a.m., the last return bus departs from the lakes to the parking lot at 7:30 p.m.
+The remaining 60% will be released on a rolling window at 8:00 a.m., 48 hours before departure throughout the season.
+The shuttle service to the lakes operates every 30 minutes from 6:30 a.m. to 6:00 p.m., and the last return bus departs from the lakes to the parking lot at 7:30 p.m.

 Parks Canada changes these times slightly throughout the season.
-We try to keep this article as updated as possible, but it's always important to check when the last bus time is.
+We try to keep this article as updated as possible, but it’s always important to check the last bus time.

 What Are the Lake Louise Shuttle Times?

-The Lake Louise Shuttle will run from May 17 to October 14, 2024, every 30 minutes from 6:30 a.m. to 6:00 p.m.
+The Lake Louise Shuttle will run from May 17 to October 14, 2025, every 30 minutes from 6:30 a.m. to 6:00 p.m.
 The last return shuttle from Lake Louise to the Park and Ride Lot will be at 7:30 p.m.
-Keep in mind this is different than the Moraine Lake Shuttle which begins operations on June 1st.
+Keep in mind that this is different from the Moraine Lake Shuttle, which begins operations on June 1st.
 It’s not possible to access Moraine Lake via vehicle before June 1st.

 Where is the Parking and Departure Point for the Shuttle?